“Wait... no fruit?? No way can I do this diet!”

 How then could a diet that tells us to cut out fruit and replace it with fatty foods be good for us?

 The simple answer is that it’s all in the net carbs – and most fruits just have too many.

 So the question we all ask: “can you have fruit on keto?” is often answered with a resounding “no.”

 But maybe that’s the wrong question to be asking…

-Maybe the better question is which fruits can we enjoy on keto.
+Maybe the better question is what keto friendly fruit can we enjoy.

 Today we’ll show you how fruit can fit into a ketogenic diet – and why cutting it out completely might be a bad idea for your health and well being.

 The always insightful – and ever-entertaining – Amy Berger, a leading low-carb nutritionist posted this on Twitter recently:

 And how true that is.
 As we continue to learn about the dangers of too many carbs and sugar, the way we talk about fruits and vegetables needs to change.